Along The Ale & Spirits Trail

 New Mexico’s Original Craft Brewery

-Start your ale adventure at Santa Fe Brewing Co., New Mexico’s first and biggest craft beer brewery.
+Santa Fe Brewing Co. is New Mexico’s first and biggest craft beer brewery.
 Launched in 1988 with the prized Santa Fe Pale Ale, Santa Fe Brewing Co. today brews a dozen seasonal and year-round beers.
 See the magic at work on a weekly tour of the brewery facility, and then sip some samples to find your favorite ales.
-Don’t forget to pick up a six-pack or two to take with you.
 Like many other area breweries, the Santa Fe Brewing Co. grows its own hops on a small farm in Rinconada, near the banks of the Rio Grande.
 Maybe that’s the reason why the new 7K IPA has become New Mexico’s best-selling craft beer.

 Santa Fe Brewing Co